cyber-wojtek/BitSetCpp/README.md

-# CppBitSet
+# Bitset classes for C++

-CppBitSet is an efficient, optimized C++ BitSet header class designed to provide high-performance operations for manipulating fixed-size sequences of bits.
+This project aims to be an efficient, optimized C++ BitSet header class designed to provide high-performance operations for manipulating fixed and dynamic size sequences of bits.

 ## Table of Contents
 - [Key Features](#key-features)